neulab/prompt2model/README.md

 ## Configuration

-Before using `prompt2model`, there are a few configuration steps you need to complete:
+Before using `prompt2model`, there is a few configuration steps you need to complete:

 - Sign up on the OpenAI website and obtain an